 D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1(a) AND 1.1(b)
+RULES OF PROFESSIONAL CONDUCT 1.1(A) AND 1.1(B)

-- Explain the Intervention Proceedings, costs and the roles of Counsel for the Petitioner, Counsel for the Subject as well as the role of a Visitor, Examiner or Guardian ad litem. - Explain the fees for services rendered by all parties and the method for requesting payment through the Court. - Discuss the clear and convincing evidence requirement; ascertain whether witnesses aside from the immediate family exist. - Discuss alternatives to an Intervention Proceeding with the petitioner. - Get social security number of proposed ward.
+- Explain the intervention proceedings, costs, and the roles of counsel for the petitioner, appointed counsel for the subject as well as the role of a visitor/examiner or guardian ad litem. - Explain the fees for services rendered by all parties and the method for requesting payment through the Court. - Discuss the clear and convincing evidence requirement; ascertain whether witnesses aside from the immediate family exist. - Discuss alternatives to an Intervention Proceeding with the petitioner.

-- Request that the client provide a family tree, if possible, and any information regarding the subject's history, including financial information, any advance directives or last will and testaments. - Determine whether any powers of attorney exist, when they were prepared and by whom.
-In addition, determine who is the nominated attorney-in-fact. - Thoroughly explain duties of both Guardian and Conservator; show petitioner a sample inventory, accounting and form reports.
-Discuss the likely costs of the Intervention Proceeding. - If the petitioner wishes to serve as a fiduciary, ascertain whether there are any impediments including, but not limited to, conflicts of interest, inability to obtain bond or inability to travel.
-Discuss frankly with the petitioner the problems that may arise. - Advise the petitioner to attend the Intervention Hearing. - Discuss the best method for personal service on the subject.
+- Get social security number of proposed ward. - Request that the client provide a family tree if possible and any information regarding the ward's history, including financial information, any advance directives or last will and testaments. - Determine whether any powers of attorney exist, when they were prepared and by whom.
+In addition, determine who is the nominated attorney-in-fact. - Thoroughly explain duties of both guardian and conservator; show petitioner a sample inventory, accounting and form reports.
+Discuss the likely costs. - If petitioner wishes to serve as fiduciary, ascertain whether there are impediments to the petitioner serving as a fiduciary including, but not limited to, conflicts of interest, inability to obtain bond, inability to travel.
+Discuss the problems that may arise honestly with the petitioner. - Advise the petitioner that he or she must attend the hearing. - Discuss the best method for personal service on the subject.